yjqian02/yjqian02.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.hcii.cmu.edu/people/alice-qian-zhang'>Carnegie Mellon University</a>.
 Prev.
-Microsoft, and University of Minnesota
+Microsoft and University of Minnesota

 profile:
   align: right